Team-Tiger1/.github/profile/README.md

 - Setting up all CI/CD workflows to handle.
     1. Automatic testing on push of main branch on the forcast service repo.
-  2. Automatic Deployment onto k3s with zero downtime on completion of automatic testing so broken code won't make it to deployment.
+  2. Automatic Deployment onto k3s on completion of automatic testing so broken code won't make it to deployment.
 - And Sorting out bug fixes and connections between each microservice's to the forecast service and set up the connection to the postgre database.
 - Added input validation to the /optimise endpoint.
 - Co-Developed unit and integration tests using pytest and FastAPI TestClient with Alex Greasley.
 - Helped with bug fixing of Auth and Forecast service.
-- **Removed all returning of Specific Errors**
+- Removed all returning of Specific Errors.
-- **Added input validation to simulate endpoint**
+- Added input validation to simulate endpoint.
-- **Reviewed Pull Requests**
+- Reviewed Pull Requests.
-- **Optimized Image to ingore specific files and only have a single copy of the dependancies as that reduced image size from aproximatley 35GB to 15GB**
+- Optimized Image to ignore specific files and only have a single copy of the dependencies as that reduced image size from approximately 35GB to 15GB.

 <br>